BasileBux/Kenzan/docs/fonts.md

 The only font types supported are `.ttf` and `.otf`

+The fallback font is located in `~/.config/kenzan/fonts/`.
+I chose the [GeistMono font](https://vercel.com/font).
+I do not own the font, I just really enjoy it.
+You can find the license to that font under `./fonts/GeistMono/OFL.txt` in the repo.

 ## Linux

 We use the tool `fontconfig` and the command `fc-list`, this gives a list of `file path`: `font specs`